Sri Lanka Facts

 Pray for Sri Lanka

-- Pray for the pastors in Sri Lanka who are mocked and are frequently disturbed by their neighbors for conducting services.
-Please pray that they would not waiver in their faith, drawing strength from the Lord when they feel weary.
+- Please pray for the spiritual development of pastors in rural areas who have had little training for facing persecution.
+Pray that they would not waiver in their faith and that they’ll draw strength from the Lord when they feel weary.

 Stories from Sri Lanka